3DPrintDemon/Auto_Backup_Your_Klipper_Printer/README.md

 ## Backups with a single click and automatically on the hour every hour!

 Follow this guide for the best instructions, warning this is not for beginners or the faint of heart!
-You will be giving commands directly to your Pi via terminal!
+You will be giving commands directly to your Pi via SSH terminal!
 Huge thanks for the Voron team for sharing the guide below!

 https://docs.vorondesign.com/community/howto/EricZimmerman/BackupConfigToGithub.html

-BUT FIRST!!!
+## BUT FIRST!!!
 Make sure your Pi has the correct timezone/time & date!
 Google should help you do this.
+# ALSO manually select all your files in Mainsail & download them to your computer so you have a current & local backup of your configs BEFORE YOU DO ANYHTING ELSE!

 If you do all the setup & go for your fist autocommit but get “Updates were rejected because the tip of your current branch is behind” error.